3ximus/robin-it/README.md

 --------------------------------
 ##Known Bugs##

+- Description on the 'show_view_screen' overlaps other text -- cant figure out how to calculate its height correctly
 - Before resizing some items have selection boxes with incorrect sizes.
-Same hapens with sliding menu
+Same hapens with sliding menu -- update not done when image loads (done on_size or on_enter)